michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 To get started, ensure the following components are installed and configured:

 * Home Assistant sensors.
 Read below for the requirements for HA sensors
 * Long-Term Statistics Store (LTSS) integration.
-Link: https://github.com/freol35241/ltss
 * TimescaleDB with TimescaleDB Toolkit extension enabled.
 It might be an add-on running in your HA Supervisor environment or as an external service.
-Link: https://github.com/expaso/hassos-addon-timescaledb
+* Grafana, like TimescaleDB, you can use the HA add-on or an independent installation of Grafana.

+The next paragraphs go through key points of configuration.

 ### Home Assistant Sensors